yabellini/docs.carpentries.org/topic_folders/governance/task-force-policy.md

 If a task force is proposed or led by the Core Team, a formal approval of the Executive Council is not necessary and the Executive Council should only be informed.
 In all other cases, e.g. a task force is proposed by a community member, this should be done by opening an issue at the [Task Force's repository](https://github.com/carpentries/task-forces) to propose the formation of a new task force, and contacting the Core Team to endorse it.
-The proposal can then be approved by the Core Team (in the first instance) with the Executive Council notified, or by the Executive Council (if the Core Team feels that the Executive Council needs to weigh in on the proposal).
+Such a proposal can then be approved by the Core Team (in the first instance) with the Executive Council notified, or by the Executive Council (if the Core Team feels that the Executive Council needs to weigh in on the proposal).
 Upon approval, the task force is listed at [The Carpentries website](https://carpentries.org/committees/)